NeCTAR-RC/nectarcloud-tier0doco/README.md

 simple as

 `$ sudo apt-get install python-pip`

 `$ pip install grip`

 `$ grip --gfm --context=NeCTAR-RC/nectarcloud-tier0doco README.md`

 And then I simply point my web browser at [http://localhost:5000/](http://localhost:5000/) and voila, there's my markdown rendered into html.

+##### The NeCTAR style guide

+All commits to this repository must pass markdown validation as applied by a robot called Jenkins - he's pretty fussy - but can be tamed easily; more on that later.
+Where markdown may be valid, but stylistic choices are still possible, please consider the following.

+###### Title

+Each page should have the following front matter at the top:

+> title: Data Storage
+> description: User documentation about eResearch SA's data storage services.

+###### Headings

+H1 is for the page title and H2 onwards are for sub-headings.
+Jenkins will prevent you from puttting a lower-number heading before a higher-number heading

+###### Text

+Markdown defaults to left aligned text, it's important not to change this as it's generally accepted that centred text is harder to read.

+Underline is for hyperlinks ONLY.
+Instead, use bold or italics for emphasis.

+Don't change the colour of the headings and paragraph text.

+###### Links

+All links should open in the same window, even external links.
+This ensures the website meets basic web accessibility standards.
+Yes, it's kind of annoying, but it means that the user gets to decide how they want their links to open.

+Link text should be meaningful - don't use phrases like 'click here' - and should be embedded behind text where possible; try not to paste full URLs onto the page.

 #### Submitting your changes for review